fodela/BackEnd_notes/deployment.md

 Service discovery
 Container health management
 Secrets and configuration management The downside of these features is the high complexity and learning curve of Kubernetes.

+#### Kubernets concepts

+- Cluster: A group of machines running Kubernetes

+- Master: The system which controls a Kubernetes cluster.
+You will typically interact with the master when you communicate with a cluster.
+The master includes an api, scheduler, and management daemon.

+Nodes: The machines in a cluster.
+These can be virtual, physical, or a combination of both.

+- Pods: It is considered as the smallest unit in a cluster.
+It is a logical group of containers on a node that runs a particular module/application.
+A pod consists of one or more containers, shared storage resources, and a unique IP address.
+Note that all the containers within a Pod share the namespaces and filesystem volumes.
+Pods are not persistent, and may be brought up and down by the master during scaling.